cornell-cs5220-f15/cornell-cs5220-f15.github.io/_posts/2015-08-11-performance.md

     second)?
 Show how you computed this, and give URLs for where you got the parameters in your calculation.
 (We will return to this question again after we cover some computer architecture.)
+5. What is the theoretical peak flop rate for your own machine?

 ## Further reading